2008 Bhutanese National Assembly election: Electoral system

-The elections for the 47 seats of the National Assembly were planned to be held in two rounds: In the first round, voters would have voted for a party.
-The two parties with the largest share of the national vote would then have been able to field candidates in the 47 constituencies.
-However, as only two parties had successfully registered for the election, the election was held in one round.
+The elections for the 47 seats of the National Assembly were planned to be held in two rounds: In the first 'primary' round, voters chose for a party.
+The two parties with the largest share of the national vote would then have been able to field candidates in the 47 constituencies in the 'general election' round.
+However, as only two parties had successfully registered for the election, the election was held in one general election round.